shahinmv/warehouse-matching/README.md

 ## State of the app
 18.05.2022 - Still designing the UI elements for home, login and register page. \
 18.05.2022 - Added backend for login, signup and logout features. \
-18.05.2022 - Added admin rank to users, working on admin page for adding warehouses.
+18.05.2022 - Added admin rank to users, working on admin page for adding warehouses. \
+18.05.2022 - Added flash messages, required checkbox in sign up page.

 ## Technologies